mpurcella/mpurcella/README.md

 Front-end Web Developer
 -----------------------

-New to front-end web development and loving every minute of it.
+New-ish to front-end web development and loving every minute of it.

 * 🌍  I'm based in Portland, OR
 * ✉️  You can contact me at [mjpurcella@gmail.com](mailto:mjpurcella@gmail.com)